This is a guide covering color saturation.

 To further explore tips and cap off this article, check out this in-depth video by Sean Tucker in which he explains how to control color in your photos:

-Saturation has an impact on an image regardless of whether it is a black and white image or a color one.
+Saturation has an impact on an image regardless of whether it is a black-and-white image or a colored one.
 It enhances the purity of the hues, and at other times, subdues the vividness of the colors by converting them into middle grey as per our requirements.

 Therefore it serves more than one purpose.
 When tweaking the Saturation of an image stay within reasonable limits and you should be fine.